TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 ![image](https://user-images.githubusercontent.com/123108478/232359889-b2b7f047-32e9-4aba-99f2-36e5ba85748f.png)

-  #### Figure 2: Photo of AGC Electret Microphone Amplifier
+  #### Figure 2: Photo of Adafruit AGC Electret Microphone Amplifier-MAX9814

 ![image](https://user-images.githubusercontent.com/123108478/232359445-cb8b72b6-c50f-4567-9de9-7850d93c130d.png)

-  #### Figure 3: Schematic of AGC Electret Microphone Amplifier
+  #### Figure 3: Schematic of Adafruit AGC Electret Microphone Amplifier-MAX9814

 ![image](https://user-images.githubusercontent.com/123108478/232346714-6ca250ec-df65-4506-99bc-fc4f5bf4eb51.png)

-  #### Figure 4: Planned connections utilized from pins on AGC Electret Microphone Amplifier
+  #### Figure 4: Planned connections utilized from pins on Adafruit AGC Electret Microphone Amplifier-MAX9814

 The buildable schematic in Figure 4 utilizes the pins on the Adafruit Technologies AGC Electret Microphone Amplifier [1].
-The first pin is the Attack/Release Ratio, which is the ratio between the attack time and the release time.
-The output pin will be connected to the processing subsystem and decoupled through a 1 uF to 100 uF capacitor.
+The first pin is the Attack/Release Ratio, which is the ratio between the attack time and the release time [4].
+The output pin will be connected to the processing subsystem and decoupled through a 1 uF to 100 uF capacitor [1].
 The gain pin will be connected to ground to allow for a 50 dB gain.
 The amplifier will be driven on the VDD pin by a 5V DC signal, to allow it to be easily powered by a conventional wall-wart.

 # Analysis